MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ## <a name="front"></a> `span::front`

-Returns the first element in the span.
+Get the first element in the span.

 ```cpp
 constexpr reference front() const noexcept;